stfnbssl/wizzi.dev/packages/wizzi.dev/readme.md

-# $wizzi.meta.js
+# wizzi.dev

-$Wizzi meta plugin for creating wizzi js packages
+Development package for creating new Wizzi packages starting from a Wizzi meta plugin

 ## Features

-<p>You can find a few samples in the /examples folder, but you can find more in the<a href="https://github.com/wizzifactory/wizzi/tree/master/packages/wizzi-demo/.wizzi/ittf/examples/advanced/plugins">demo package</a>.</p>
+Wizzi.dev is an utility package for generating new Wizzi packages from Wizzi meta plugins.
+In its folders (metas, plugins, packages ...) you can write the wizzi.meta.config files that contain the properties of the package to be generated.

 ## Source and generation
-$wizzi.meta.js is generated using Wizzi.
+wizzi.dev is generated using Wizzi.

 ## Wizzi